In October 2018, I flew Emirates Boeing 777-300ER featuring the carrier’s newest Business Class seats from Brussels (BRU) to Dubai (DXB).

-Emirates’ Boeing 777 Business Class is excellent but its 2-3-2 layout is inferior to Business Class on the airline’s Airbus A380 fleet.
-Business Class on the A380 features direct aisle access for all passengers and brilliant bar on the upper deck.
+Emirates’ Boeing 777 Business Class is excellent, but its 2-3-2 layout is inferior to Business Class on the airline’s Airbus A380 fleet.
+Business Class on the A380 features direct aisle access for all passengers and a brilliant bar on the upper deck.
 Read my latest review of Emirates’ A380 Business Class to see more.

 Emirates Chauffeur Service

 If you are flying Business (or First) Class with Emirates, you get complimentary chauffeur-driven airport transfers.
 This has value into the hundreds of pounds so make sure you take the transfers into account when you calculate the cost of the flight.

 Emirates will drive you to and from the airport at both ends of your journey.
 Chauffeur-drive must be requested online, up to 48 hours prior to your flight.